carine-h/carine-h.github.io/posts/blog_8.md

 I also wanted to consider the in-sample fit of the model.
 Essentially, how well does this model account for variance?
 I find the R-squared value to be **94.5%** which means the model describes 93.6% of the error.
 The other ~6% is random error that the model does not account for.
 Of course, over-fitting is a possibility, but overall, this high R-squared indicates that the model is a close fit to reality (it's predicted outcomes in the past fit the actual outcomes quite closely).

+I went on to consider the out of sample fit of my ensemble.
+Since I am using data across states over multiple years, it was tricky to find states that had consistent data each year in each state to compare out of sample predictions across models.
+What I ended up doing was starting with Florida, a swing state and key 2020 battleground state.
+I omitted 2004 from my ensemble, ran the model, and used the model outcome to predict Florida's outcome in 2004.
+When I compared this to the actual outcome, the out of sample prediction was only 0.77 democratic vote share points off.

+I went on to find two more states that had 2004 data in each model within the ensemble.
+I went ahead and did an out of sample prediction (omitting 2004 again) to predict the 2004 outcome in Alabama, Arizona, *and* Florida.
+I then found the difference with the true outcomes for each of these states in 2004 and found that the average difference from the true outcome was only 0.77 points.
+I take these small variations to be a good sign that my model is accurately predicting democratic vote share outcomes.

 ### An Alternative Ensemble
 To check my ensemble above and to compare to other potential outcomes, I changed the weights to reflect a more traditional fundamentals-heavy ensemble.
 In this iteration, the models are weighted like this: 25% for the poll model prediction, 25%, for the demographics prediction, and **50%** for the fundamentals prediction.